omise/omise-android/docs/3d-secure-v2.md

-# 3D Secure V2
+# 3D Secure 2

-Unlike previous version the cardholder is redirected to the bank website, the 3D Secure V2 provided stronge customer authentication and the customer can authenticate within the merchant application.
+The previous version of 3DS redirected the cardholder to the bank's website, 3D Secure 2 (3DS2) now provides strong customer authentication allowing the customer to authenticate directly within the merchant application.

 ## Get Started

-To use the 3D Secure v2, the `AuthorizingPaymentConfig.initialize(config)` function must be called before starting the authorizing payment with the `authorize_uri` [see more](https://www.omise.co/how-to-implement-3-D-Secure).
+To use 3DS2, the `AuthorizingPaymentConfig.initialize(config)` function must be called before starting the authorizing payment process with `authorize_uri` [see more](https://www.omise.co/how-to-implement-3-D-Secure).

 ```kotlin
   val threeDSConfig = ThreeDSConfig.Builder()